 Brent is certified to service Sioux steam cleaners and hot water heaters and to increase his knowledge of the industry has recently completed a course in 'Pipe Production Methods' from the Hawkeye Group.

 Doug Adams graduated from the University of Kentucky with a Bachelor of Science degree in Accounting in 1969.
 After several years working in public accounting, he was hired by an automobile parts distributor in Louisville, Kentucky who transferred him to Atlanta in 1972 to be the Controller of their branch operations there.
 In 1981, Doug and the general manager purchased the Atlanta branch from the Louisville home office and continued to operate it until it closed in 1991.
 In 1992, Doug became the Accounting Manager of the Georgia branch of Global Equipment Company, an international distributor of material handling equipment

 We were fortunate to have Doug join us in January 2008 to handle our accounting functions.
 While he was new to the concrete industry, his experience in all aspects of accounting and business, in general, made him an immediate asset to the company.

 Judy Faulkner has been with iwi group, LLC for several years.
 Her primary duties include customer service on every level.
 Judy has owned and operated several of her own businesses and has worked in numerous positions that require direct communication and relationships with customers/clients.
-If you get a call to checking on your satisfaction with iwi group's service, it was from Judy.
+If you get a call checking on your level of satisfaction with iwi group's service, it was from Judy.
 She is always happy to help our customers in any way.